How to Choose Your Tarot Reader

 - If a reader cannot answer a question with the desired accuracy, don't immediately assume the person is inept or out to fleece the world.
 It happens.
 Sometimes, not even the most experienced readers can answer every question.

 - Do not take a reading so seriously that you make major life choices after visiting a reader.
 Always use common sense about a given situation to decide on the best course of action.
-If the tarot's advice steer down a volatile road, don't follow blindly.
+If the tarot's advice steers down a volatile road, don't follow blindly.
 It's one thing to suspect a cheating partner or a back-stabbing colleague.
 To actually go out and confront them about their “guilt” is quite another.

 - Should you choose to visit a reader's home, remember that this is a stranger's chosen location.
 If possible, purchase distance readings and stay safe.